dpoet/GettingCleaningDataCP/README.md

-# Gettting anc Cleaning Data - JHU, via coursera (May 2014)
+# Gettting and Cleaning Data - JHU, via coursera (May 2014)
 # Course Project
 ## URL for this file
 This file has been published here **only**: https://github.com/dpoet/GettingCleaningDataCP/blob/master/README.md